 Moreover, our body clock also suggests that specific activities can be performed best at particular times.
 By following our natural and biological rhythm, we can improve the way our meridians are balanced.

-Can the Chinese Body Clock help you?
+Can The Chinese Body Clock Help You Sleep Better?

 “A saying from the area of Chinese medicine would be appropriate to mention here: ‘One disease, long life; no disease, short life.’
 In other words, those who know what’s wrong with them and take care of themselves accordingly will tend to live a lot longer than those who consider themselves perfectly happy and neglect their weakness.
 So, in that sense at least, a Weakness of some sort can do you a big favor, if you acknowledge that it’s there.” – Benjamin Hoff